DANGER! – 8 Reasons Why Diamonds Fall Out of Ring Settings

 2. Damage to diamond

-Contrary to popular belief, despite diamonds being one of the hardest substances diamonds will break.
+Contrary to popular belief, diamonds will break despite being one of the hardest substances.
 Diamonds are extremely hard but also brittle.
 With enough force, a diamond will break.
 A complete break across a diamond can sometimes result in the parts of the diamond being lost from the ring.
 Solution – replacement of the diamond by a qualified jeweller.

 3. Worn ring setting

 Over time, claws and settings can become worn.
 Gold or Platinum can thin.
 I have seen claws that are barely a flake of gold, ‘securing’ diamonds within a ring.
-Solution – claws can be replaced, repaired, built up or complete settings can be made faithful to the original design.
+Solution – claws can be replaced, repaired, or built up, or complete settings can be made to be faithful to the original design.

 7. Cleaning and refinishing

-Cleaning and re-finishing can sometimes cause diamonds to become loose within settings.
+Cleaning and refinishing can sometimes cause diamonds to become loose within settings.
 Ultrasonic cleaning and intensive polishing can disturb settings.
 It is very important for settings to be checked following any cleaning and re-finishing work.
-Over years of wear, grime can become impacted within a setting, and removal can result in diamonds that were once secure, becoming loose in the ring.
+Over years of wear, grime can become impacted within a setting, and removal can result in once-secure diamonds becoming loose in the ring.

 8. Displaced claw

-For additional support and guidance contact us with any questions and we will do our very best to help.
+For additional support and guidance, contact us with any questions; we will do our best to help.

 About Mark Johnson